Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 - I do not have an estimate yet.

 - I see myself on the other side of the table.

-- Talking about promotion schemes in the hierarchy.
+- Talk about promotion schemes in the hierarchy.

 Well, I’m excited about this opportunity, and in the coming ‘X’ years, I am able to recognize myself as a Project Manager or may exceed that if I outperform.
 I have the potential to lead the project along with the team.
 If I can deliver, I am sure you will consider me for this position and allow me to grow at a pace.

-Challenges you faced at work and the way you rectify them!
+Challenges you face at work and the way you rectify them!

 This question is asked to check your attitude and behavior towards your work execution.
 For example, to check:

-- Whether you are a problem-solver or problem-creator
+- Whether you are a problem-solver or creator

 - Your achievements